Type of program:

 - Psychology (3 credit hours)

-- Additional Recommended Courses: These courses are not required but may contribute to success in physical therapy education.
+- Additional Recommended Courses: These courses are not required and will not play a role in applicant selection, but may contribute to a student’s success in physical therapy education.

 - Exercise Physiology